When you buy through our links, we may earn a commission. Learn more.

 We haven’t made it south for the winter yet, so we had to test this fun little eBike in colder temperatures.

-It was just slightly above freezing whenever we took it for test rides.
 Most of the range estimates are made in warmer temperatures when the battery performs better.

-I thought it would be interesting to test its performance in cold weather since many of the people I’ve talked to who are considering getting an eBike for commuting have talked about riding even when it’s cold out.
+A lot of people I’ve talked to who are considering getting an eBike for commuting have talked about riding even when it’s cold out.

 Turbo Mode Test